 Beth is certified as a Nutritional Therapy Practitioner.
 She firmly believes that education is more than just information and wants all her students to see the God of the Universe through the study of science.

 Classes: Anatomy and Physiology, Biology, Chemistry

 Missy Meece attended East Carolina University as a NC Teaching Fellow Scholar.
-She graduated in 1996 with a BS degree in Elementary Education and a concentration in English.
+She graduated magna cum laude in 1996 with a BS degree in Education and a concentration in English.
+After graduation, Missy taught for 6 years in the Wake County Public School System as an elementary Language Arts teacher and as a middle school English, drama, and remedial English teacher.
 Missy is a teacher at heart and has been blessed with many opportunities for teaching all ages of students from pre-K to high school in the past twenty years within several different educational settings: public school, preschool, homeschool, and homeschool co-ops.
-Her experience with students includes teaching English, Drama, Study/Test Taking Techniques, and Remedial English.
-Besides teaching, Missy also enjoys leading the Salt Shaker Student Drama Ministry and playing bass guitar with her husband, Judd, in their church’s praise team.
-Missy and Judd have been married for 19 years and they live in Holly Springs with their two sons and Buddy, the family cat.
+Besides teaching, Missy has had many opportunities for directing plays and writing scripts through the Colonial Corners ministry at Colonial Baptist Church and through the Salt Shakers Student Drama ministry (a homeschool drama ministry that Missy started that shares the gospel while performing out in the community).
+Missy also enjoys playing bass guitar and serving with her husband, Judd, on the Colonial Praise Band Team.
+The Meece family lives in Apex with their cat, Buddy.

 Steve Noble – follower of Jesus Christ, husband, father, talk radio show host, author, speaker and former owner of a small business – “an ordinary man who believes in an extraordinary God.”
 His motto?
 No Sacred Cows